 A forced marriage is a marriage in which a female (and sometimes a male) does not consent to the marriage but is coerced into it.
-Coercion may include physical, psychological, financial, sexual and emotional pressure.
+Coercion may include physical, psychological, financial, sexual, and emotional pressure.
 It may also involve physical or sexual violence/harm and abuse.
 A forced marriage is not the same as an arranged marriage.
 In an arranged marriage, which is common in several cultures, the families of both spouses take a leading role in arranging the marriage but the choice of whether to accept the arrangement remains with the prospective spouses.
-Guidance created by the Forced Marriage Unit should be reviewed for further information - The right to choose: government guidance on forced marriage - GOV.UK (www.gov.uk)
+Since February 2023, it has become a crime to carry out any conduct with the purpose of causing a child to marry before their eighteenth birthday, even if violence, threats, or coercion are not used.
+Guidance created by the Forced Marriage Unit should be reviewed for further information - The right to choose: government guidance on forced marriage 2023 domestic abuse and anti-social behaviour, as well as the family being asked to leave a property.
+Whilst referrals and or discussion with the Local Housing Authority should be progressed as appropriate, this does not replace a referral into Children's Social Care where a child has been harmed or is at risk of harm.